 - Canada Remembers: Women Who Served and Sacrificed, 2010

 - Canada Remembers: Festival for Heroes, 2011

-Documenting these particular Veterans’ stories began eighteen years ago and was driven buy a deep passion to record history.
+Documenting these particular Veterans’ stories began twenty-two years ago and was driven buy a deep passion to record history.
 Respectfully, this endeavor has been a great privilege.
 It has spanned over nearly two decades with the Canada Remembers Air show as the unique backdrop, helping capture the invaluable memoirs, comments, anecdotes, humor and tears, documented within these six discs.

 We are immensely proud of this series as each and every program has been specifically selected and televised nationally by several Canadian and Regional Broadcasters, airing on numerous occasions over the years, most frequently during the Week of Remembrance.
 The current interest from Schools and School Boards (across Canada) to access these documentaries for use as new educational tools, via the support of the Royal Canadian Legion, lends merit to the many new opportunities and benefits these Documentaries can offer all ages and all communities.